 Reasons for behavioural contracts, fines or expulsion may include, but are not limited to: noise violations; smoking cigarettes, electronic cigarettes, hookah, etc. in residence; alcohol or drug violations; theft; threats; violence; damage to the rooms; exceptional house cleaning; or any other conduct unbecoming of a St. Jerome's University resident.

 In the event of the Resident's failure to abide by the provisions of the Residence Handbook, or other residence guidelines and directives that may be issued by the University of Waterloo, or through the Residence Office, St. Jerome's may forthwith terminate the residence contract agreement.
 Where St. Jerome’s terminates a Residence Contract, the student is expelled from residence and is required to vacate the premises within 24 hours.
-An expelled student is responsible for his/her residence fees as outlined in the Residence Contract and at the discretion of the Director, Office of Student Experience.
+An expelled student is responsible for his/her residence fees as outlined in the Residence Contract and at the discretion of the Residence Office.

 Should a student believe a sanction was imposed unfairly, with prejudice and/or in a manner that is not in accordance with the policies outlined in the Residence Contract, the Residence Handbook and applicable legislation, he or she may engage in the appeal process outlined below.

 A student is encouraged to pursue an informal appeal through discussion and dialogue with his/her Residence Don, Community Advisor and/or the Residence and Student Life Coordinator prior pursuing formal appeal mechanisms.
 These discussions are intended for all parties to more thoroughly understand why sanctions may have been imposed and to clarify residence policy.